olrea/openai-cpp/README.md

 ### Simple showcase

 The library needs to be configured with your account's secret key which is available on the [website](https://beta.openai.com/account/api-keys).
-It is recommended to set your `OPENAI_API_KEY` environment variable before using the library:
+It is recommended to set your `OPENAI_API_KEY` environment variable before using the library (or you can also set the API key directly in the code):

 ```bash
 export OPENAI_API_KEY='sk-...'